How do you keep relationships open in your family? We set out in the sixth of twelve steps in the forgiveness of Monbourquette.

 If something bad happens, we look for someone to blame.
 And often we end up with ourselves, even when it’s clear that someone else caused the injury.

 After all, the hard blow you received has shattered your inner harmony.
 All kinds of feelings bubble up in you, including things that you had long repressed.
-You condemn yourself because you should have foreseen things, because you can no longer undo the past, because you have done too little this or too much that, … There is no end to the things we can blame ourselves for.
+You condemn yourself for not foreseeing things.
+You blame yourself because you can no longer undo the past.
+You think you have done too little of this or too much of that.
+There is no end to the things we can blame ourselves for.
 Beneath the self-reproach is a deep shame about our own shortcomings and limitations.
 These self-reproaches can take very serious forms, sometimes you can speak of outright self-loathing or self-contempt.

-Only by looking at ourselves mildly and humbly forgiving ourselves can we restore our inner peace and open ourselves to forgive others.
+We can restore our inner peace by looking at ourselves mildly.
+By forgiving ourselves humbly, we open ourselves to forgive others.
 Only when we embrace ourselves, with all our shortcomings, can we embrace life, with all its shortcomings.

 Where does this condemnation of ourselves come from?